Social and Economic Policy

 Get Involved

 For many years Washington State has had the most regressive tax structure in the US, and there are many unmet needs that require state funding.
-The implications of this are that any tax increases to address unmet needs fall disproportionately on the lowest-income people of the state, who pay six times the ratio of their incomes in state and local taxes as the highest income people.
-The capital gains tax, which would move the state’s structure toward more equity, was held up in court, although recently the lower court ruled that the tax can be collected pending a Supreme Court ruling on its constitutionality.
-The Working Families Tax Credit has been instituted, to move the lowest income taxpayers toward greater equity, and this will be a focus of additional work in 2023.
+The implications of this are that any tax increases within the existing tax structure that are intended to address unmet needs fall disproportionately on the lowest-income people of the state, who pay six times the ratio of their incomes in state and local taxes as the highest income people.
+The Working Families Tax Credit has been instituted, to move the lowest income taxpayers toward greater equity, and improvements to this program was one focus of the legislature in 2023 but is not enough on its own to significantly change the effects of the inequitable system.

 Bill Tracking